ksparavec/pyrlab/doc/Proxy.md

 Please note that `devpi` server is tailored for software development and single user only.
 It is not a general robust software like APT proxies mentioned above.
 You might need to restart your build process couple of times when building your containers for the first time until `devpi` has cached everything.
 After that, it usually runs pretty smoothly without issues.

-In case you don't want to use proxies at all, just comment these parameters in `Makefile` out.
+In case you don't want to use proxies at all, just comment these parameters in `Configuration.mk` out.

 ### Note on http transport for fetching packages from remote repositories